Transformers Implement Functional Gradient Descent to Learn Non-Linear Functions In Context: Introduction

 \subsection{Main Contributions}

-The main theoretical contributions of this work are as follows: \begin{enumerate} \item In Proposition \ref{p:rkhs_descent_transformer_construction}, we show that when the non-linearity in the Attention module matches a kernel $\K$, then \textbf{\emph{Transformers can implement GD in function space wrt the RKHS metric induced by $\K$}}.
+The main contributions of this work are as follows: \begin{enumerate} \item In Proposition \ref{p:rkhs_descent_transformer_construction}, we show that when the non-linearity in the Attention module matches a kernel $\K$, then \textbf{\emph{Transformers can implement gradient descent in function space wrt the Reproducing Kernel Hilbert Space (RKHS) metric induced by $\K$}}.
 In Sections \ref{ss:construction_linear} and \ref{ss:construction_softmax_rbf}, we discuss the connection between the construction in Proposition \ref{p:rkhs_descent_transformer_construction} and several common Transformer variants.
-Our result generalizes the least-squares GD construction from \cite{von2022transformers}. \item In Section \ref{ss:optimality}, we consider a general setting when the data labels $\ty{i}$ are generated from a Kernel Gaussian Process.
-We show in Proposition \ref{p:matching_h_k_optimality} that when the non-linear module $\th$ matches the generating kernel $\K$, \textbf{\emph{the functional GD construction converges to the Bayes optimal predictor as the number of layers increases.}} In Section \ref{ss:experiments_for_optimality}, we \emph{verify experimentally} that the highest accuracy is achieved when the \textbf{\emph{non-linear module matches the underlying data distribution}}.
+Our result generalizes the least-squares gradient descent construction from \cite{von2022transformers}. \item In Proposition \ref{p:matching_h_k_optimality}, we consider a general setting when the data labels $\ty{i}$ are generated from a Kernel Gaussian Process.
+We show that when the non-linear module $\th$ matches the generating kernel $\K$, \textbf{\emph{the functional gradient descent construction converges to the Bayes optimal predictor as the number of layers increases.}} In Section \ref{ss:experiments_for_optimality}, we \emph{verify experimentally} that the highest accuracy is indeed achieved when the \textbf{\emph{non-linear module matches the generating kernel}}.

+\item In Proposition \ref{c:multihead}, we present a generalization of Propositions \ref{p:rkhs_descent_transformer_construction} and \ref{p:matching_h_k_optimality} to \textbf{multi-head} attention.
+A multi-head Transformer with different activation $\th$ per-head can implement the Bayes-optimal functional gradient descent algorithm for any RKHS that is obtainable by composition of the kernels of each individual $\th$.

 \item We analyze the loss landscape of a Transformer on non-linear data.
 In Theorem \ref{t:informal_master_sparse}, we characterize certain stationary points of the in-context loss under a sparsity constraint on the value matrix.
-When $\th$ coincides with a kernel, \textbf{\emph{this stationary point is exactly the functional GD construction in Proposition \ref{p:rkhs_descent_transformer_construction}}}.
+When $\th$ coincides with a kernel, \textbf{\emph{this stationary point is exactly the functional gradient descent construction of Proposition \ref{p:rkhs_descent_transformer_construction}}}.
 We verify empirically that this stationary point is consistently learned during training.